kriebb/ws-ephemeral/README.md

 # WS-EPHEMERAL

+> [!CAUTION]
-> [!ATTENTION] Please use this tool responsibly.
+> Please use this tool responsibly.
 Excessive or inappropriate
 > usage may result in temporary suspension of your account.
 Due to lack of
 > time I will try to revisit sometime in future but I strongly advice to let
 > it run at default pace, that is once every week.
 For new user cookie generation